nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  is in the set.
 If so, ignore the new contract.
 If not, add the new contract to the set --- or raise an error.
-Every value gets at most one multi-wrapper, and each member of a multi-wrapper represents a new constraint.
+Every value gets at most one set-wrapper, and each member of a set-wrapper represents a new constraint.

 To check a value against a set, for example when reading from a vector, check